rte-france/Grid2Op/docs/modeled_elements.rst

 Generators are elements connected to the powergrid who's role mainly consist in producing prower and maintaining the safety of grid in some conditions (voltage collapse).

+An a positive production means the generator produce something, so power is injected from the generator to the grid.

 Static properties
 ~~~~~~~~~~~~~~~~~~